-I washed her masks in ECOS Laundry Detergent, and I’m not going to say all that went away, but it did seem to decrease some of the itching and irritation she was experiencing.
+I washed her masks in ECOS, and I’m not going to say all that went away, but it did seem to decrease some of the itching and irritation she was experiencing.
 And for a 17-year-old girl having your best face forward is worth it right there.

-You can purchase ECOS Laundry Detergent in either a liquid form or PODS.
+You can purchase their laundry detergent in either a liquid form or PODS.
 There are 57 squares that you can toss into your washer, or you can go with the 100 Fl oz liquid route.
 Both are acceptable in a HE washing machine.

-During my ECOS Laundry Detergent review, I found neither costs a lot of money, sitting right there in the same purchase point as other eco-friendly laundry detergents.
+During my review, I found neither costs a lot of money, sitting right there in the same purchase point as other eco-friendly laundry detergents.
 Something else that drew my eye to this product was the detergent’s size.
 It came in a larger bottle than other types of detergents.